 - Free race day ‘general’ charity hall (or marquee)

 - Dedicated in-house charity staff – a personal support & enquiries team, on hand from application to race day

-- Long-term relationships with over 130 race charity partners
+- Long-term relationships with charity partners – 135 race charities in 2019

-Entries to the Vitality Bath Half Marathon are heavily oversubscribed every year.
-One of our main priorities is to ensure maximum benefit from the places reserved for the Official Race Charities, selection of which is determined by our Charity Director Mel Taylor in accordance with our Charity Selection Criteria, with a particular emphasis on benefit to local charities within the Bath & North East Somerset area, which suffers the inconvenience of the event.
+Entries to the Bath Half Marathon are heavily oversubscribed every year.
+One of our main priorities is to ensure maximum benefit from the places reserved for the Official Race Charities, selection of which is determined in accordance with our Charity Selection Criteria, with a particular emphasis on benefit to local charities within the Bath & North East Somerset area, which suffers the inconvenience of the event.

-35% of the 15,000 places at the 2017 Vitality Bath Half Marathon have been reserved for 130 Official Race Charities.
-These places were allocated by each charity to race entrants in return for an undertaking to fundraise for their respective charity.
+35% of the 15,000 places at the 2020 Bath Half Marathon (32% in 2019, 30% in 2018, 25% in 2017) will be reserved for our Official Race Charities.
+In turn these places will be allocated by each charity to race entrants in return for an undertaking to fundraise for their respective charity.